nsando84/Fitness-Score-Tracker-DB/README.md

 ### **Usage**

-#### This application is for a user to track his flight's Physical Fitness Test scores.
+#### This application is for a user to track their flight's Physical Fitness Test scores.

 ![Screen Shot 2020-10-29 at 1 45 52 AM](https://user-images.githubusercontent.com/67135603/97545643-8acefe00-1988-11eb-9050-bef13f690ce7.png)